glainistrash/glainistrash/README.md

 <sup>Will make a separate page to store all of my COS/OCs.
 Hopefully after exams</sup>

 **Main Brainrotting: Visionary Squad, Tower Defense Simulator, Dummies vs Noobs, Doomspire Defense, Guts & Blackpowder, Blocktales !!!**

+And for the love of god, **please** use the hide button if someone is making you uncomfortable instead of starting a drama and looking for arguments.

 ------------------------------------